JD-Master of Public Health Program

 Issues in health care affect consumers, providers and regulators in different ways.
 Professionals who understand the law as well as the concerns of these diverse stakeholders can provide the best guidance and direction to employers and clients who operate in this environment.

 Students take their first year of study at the Law School where they complete the standard first-year curriculum.
-During the upper-class years, they take courses at both schools, in addition to a public health-related law co-op.
-Depending on the pace of coursework they select, students finish the two degrees in either three or three-and-a-half years.
+They leave the law school for one academic year to pursue the MPH full-time, and this “leave” can occur after their first or second year of Law.
+Depending on the pace of coursework they select, students finish the two degrees in either three-and-a-half or four years.
 Both degrees are awarded simultaneously.

 Faculty at both schools include nationally recognized experts in public health and health law.
 Those at the Law School include scholars specializing in health system structure, health care finance, patient rights, bioethics and patient safety.
 Those at the Dornsife School of Public Health include scholars specializing in health disparities, public health systems, and health policy.
 Program Director Robert Field, (JD, MPH, PhD) holds appointments at both schools.